Daniel-Chow-YC/chef-nodejs-app/Notes.md

     - Variable: CHEF_LICENSE
     - Value: accept

+## Chef - Create Cookbook
+Chef generate cookbook <foldername>

 # Commands
 kitchen create
-kitchen converge - will bring the machine into the VM that it is going to create kitchen Setup - gets both machines ready to test them kitchen Verify - will actually run the integration test but not unit tests kitchen test - will run commands from kitchen create to kitchen destroy and anything in between kitchen Destroy
+kitchen converge - it will (destroy if up already then) spin up the VM with provisions kitchen Setup - gets both machines ready to test them kitchen Verify - will actually run the integration test but not unit tests kitchen test - will run commands from kitchen create to kitchen destroy (but not run kitchen destroy itself) and anything in between kitchen Destroy

 # Metadata